microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

   - _`dnsServer`_ - IP of the DNS server to be used for the appliance
   - _`gateway`_ - Gateway IP address to be used for the appliance
   - _`ipAddressPrefix`_ - Network IP address range in CIDR notation to be used by the appliance
-  - _`k8sNodeIpPoolStart`_ - IP range start for the IPs to be used by the appliance
+  - _`k8sNodeIpPoolStart`_ - Starting IP address from the subnet to be used by the appliance for node pool
-  - _`k8sNodeIpPoolEnd`_ - IP range end for the IPs to be used by the appliance
+  - _`k8sNodeIpPoolEnd`_ - End IP address from the subnet to be used by the appliance for node pool
   - _`segment`_ - Name of the virtual network or segment to which the appliance VM must be connected.
 Use the same name as it is displayed in your vCenter, for example: 'Jumpstart VM segment - (VLAN 111)'
   - _`resourcePool`_ - the name of the vSphere resource pool to be used by the appliance.
 Make sure to include the full path, for example: '/Jumpstart - Datacenter/host/Jumpstart Cluster/Resources'
   - _`controlPlaneEndpoint`_ - IP address of the Kubernetes cluster control plane